trevorwslee/ACalculatorApp/README.md

 - you should change the IP and port in `ENDPOINT` to yours

-- you may get into "firewall" issue; if so, be suggested to try to use Python's `http.server` to serve the "bridge" since very likely, your Python installation likely already has firewall access setup
+- you may get into "firewall" issue; if so, be suggested to try to use Python's `http.server` to serve the "bridge" since very likely your Python installation already has firewall access setup

-Buld and run the Android app, and see that the "bridge" loads and is working
+Build and run the Android app, and see that the "bridge" loads and is working

 ![](imgs/android_try_bridge.jpg)

 ## Package the "Bridge" with the App

-It is possible to package the "bridge" in the app PKG.
+It is possible to package the "bridge" in the app's PKG.
 To do so, we will need to put everything of the "bridge" to the `assets` folder like

 |Android Studio|VSCode|
 |--|--|